-Air India, India’s esteemed airline, recently unveiled its new visual identity — a fresh logo named “The Vista.”
-With its simplicity and elegance, this design stands at the forefront, seemingly making a powerful statement about the direction the company aims to progress in.
+Air India, India’s esteemed airline, recently unveiled its new visual identity—a fresh logo named “The Vista.”
+This design stands out with its simplicity and elegance, seemingly making a powerful statement about how the company aims to progress.

 “The Vista” logo is not just a graphic element.
 It is inspired by the peak of a golden window frame, symbolizing boundless opportunities and a drive forward.
 This imagery reflects not only Air India’s ambition to grow but also its confidence in the future.
 It represents endless horizons and possibilities, undoubtedly aligning with the spirit of aviation, where the sky is just the beginning.

 Accompanying the new logo is a new font, specially crafted for Air India, titled “Air India Sans.”
-This typeface embodies a blend of confidence and warmth, aiming to highlight the airline’s positioning as premium yet, at the same time, open and accessible to all.
+This typeface embodies a blend of confidence and warmth, aiming to highlight the airline’s positioning as premium yet open and accessible to all.
 In every curve and stroke of this font, one can see a reflection of the company’s culture and traditions.

 Opinions on the design of the new emblem will be divided.
 For some, it might seem too plain or even minimalist.
 But for others, its beauty and elegance lie precisely in its simplicity.
 There may be discussions regarding the synergy of the new logo with the airline’s livery.
 Still, one assertion remains undisputed: the new brand logo of Air India is a true delight for anyone passionate about aviation.